eevee/eev.ee/content/2015-04-24-just-enough-git-to-be-less-dangerous.markdown

 `git commit -a` will pop open a text editor to ask for a commit message, then make a commit from all the changes you've made to all the files Git knows about.

 Something in the Git model I didn't mention yet: there's a thing called the "index" or "staging area" or sometimes "cache".
 (I don't know why it needs so many names.)
 This is what you've said you're _going_ to commit.
-When you use `git add` and friends, any changes to a file (or the whole thing, if it's a new file) are _staged_ and show up in yellow in `git status`.
-Unstaged changes are listed separately, in green.
+When you use `git add` and friends, any changes to a file (or the whole thing, if it's a new file) are _staged_ and show up in their own section in `git status`.
+Unstaged changes are listed beneath them.
 If you use a plain `git commit` without `-a`, only staged changes become part of the commit.
 This is pretty useful at times, because it lets you do a bunch of exploratory work and then parcel it into several commits for future archaeologists.
 (If you're feeling fancy, look into `git add -p`.)
 But you can just use `git commit -a` every time if you want.
 Hell, you don't even need `git add`; you can just pass a list of files to `git commit`.

 ### Okay now how do I get it anywhere